FraMecca/Buridans_donkey/README.md

 Written in c++, c and python, this program given some choices orders them in casual order.
 More info at: http://francescomecca.eu/index.php/archives/207

+# D

+The D version is the most complete and provides the following options:

+	-n --numbers enable number output on screen
+	-d --divider divide the arguments using a different divider -v --version show version and exit
+	-e  --engine Choose the RNG between "mt" (Mersenne-Twister, default), "x" (xorshift), "dr" (/dev/random), "du" (/dev/urandom)

+The program can also be used piped to another process.

+	$ echo D C++ | ./asino -d " " -n 1
+	1. D
+	2. C++

 # C

-The C version is the most complete.
-It makes a system call to get a random pool of numbers.
+The C version makes a system call to get a random pool of numbers.

 Compile including math library.